superboomer/maptiled/README.md

 - `--providers`: download specified providers. (only if maptile support them).
 - `--points`: path for a points.json file.

-> All environment variables are available in [source code](https://github.com/superboomer/maptiled/blob/master/internal/options/opt.go)
+> All environment/command-line options are available in [source code](https://github.com/superboomer/maptiled/blob/master/internal/options/opt.go)
 ***
 # **Install**
 To start using latest released version, just run: